seanongit/show-facebook-computer-vision-tags/README.md

 These are just a few examples.
 See what kinds of things Facebook has found in your own photos!

-# Installing this Chrome Extension
+# Installing this Edge Extension

-Option 1: From the Chrome Web Store

-1. [Click here and choose "+ Add to Chrome"](https://chrome.google.com/webstore/detail/show-facebook-computer-vi/elafbihhbfmfihdflghclaclcilcnmie?hl=en-US&gl=US)

-Option 2: From Source
+From Source

 1. Clone this repo so you have a copy in a folder locally.
-1. Open `chrome://extensions` in the location or go to `Tools` > `Extensions`
+1. Open `about:flags` in the address bar
-1. Enable `Developer mode` by checking the checkbox in the upper-right corner.
+1. Check `Enable extension developer features`.
+1. Click on the Actions menu (...) and click on Extensions
-1. Click on the button labelled `Load unpacked extension...`.
+1. Click on the button labelled `Load extension...`.
 1. Select the directory where you cloned this repo to.
 1. Visit Facebook!

+#Installing the Chrome extension

+ From the Chrome Web Store

+1. [Click here and choose "+ Add to Chrome"](https://chrome.google.com/webstore/detail/show-facebook-computer-vi/elafbihhbfmfihdflghclaclcilcnmie?hl=en-US&gl=US)

 # Installing in Firefox